Darin-Joshua-D/K-Orbit/README.md

 ## 🤝 Team Development & Contribution

 K-Orbit is designed for collaborative development, especially with AI-powered tools.
 The codebase is fully typed, well-documented, and follows established patterns, making it easy for tools like **Cursor** and **GitHub Copilot** to provide accurate and helpful suggestions.

-We welcome contributions!
-Please see our contributing guide for more details on how to get involved.
+Thank you to Cognizant and its organizers for conducting a spectacular vibe coding event to learn and experience vibe coding.

+Our Contributors:
+Darin Joshua D - Team Lead
+Mahendar G
+Shoaib Hafeez
+Vivek G
+Nayana
+Harshita
+Ashish Kumar

 ## 🧰 Technology Stack & Uses
 - **Frontend**: Next.js 14 (App Router) for modern routing/SSR/ISR; TypeScript for type safety; Tailwind CSS for utility-first styling; shadcn/ui for accessible UI components; Lucide Icons for consistent iconography.